 Employees and contractors of the New West are required to submit to a criminal background check and furnish a criminal record summary as required by Education Code 44237 and 45125.1.
 New employees not possessing a valid California Teaching Credential must submit two sets of fingerprints to the California Department of Justice for the purpose of obtaining a criminal record summary.
-The Charter School shall not hire any person, in either a certificated or classified position, who has been convicted of a violent or serious felony except as otherwise provided by law, pursuant to Education Code Sections 44830.1 and 45122.1.
 The Executive Director/Principal of the Charter School shall monitor compliance with this policy and report to the Board of Directors on a regular basis.
 The Board Chairperson shall monitor the fingerprinting and background clearance of the Executive Director/Principal.
 Volunteers who will volunteer outside of the direct supervision of a credentialed employee shall be fingerprinted and receive background clearance prior to volunteering without the direct supervision of a credentialed employee.